rust-lang/rfcs/text/0000-crate-changelogs.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should we check correctness and/or availability of URL in the `changelog` field?
 - Should we allow empty "unreleased" section in the changelog, so authors will not delete and recreate it every time a release is made.